What Does Tort Mean?

 The tort of nuisance is a flexible concept in law and may be applied to situations where a neighbour interferes in the reasonable enjoyment of property due to...Learn More

-How Does a Court Determine Compensation In a Nuisance Case?
+What Amounts May Be Claimed In a Nuisance Case?
 Compensation of Various Types May Be Awarded In a Tortious Nuisance Case.
-Actual or Special...Learn More
+Actual or Special Damages May Be...Learn More

 The tort of passing off involves the intentional or unintentional infringement upon the name, style, colour, brand, or other identifying means of another...Learn More

 In Ontario, the right to sue for breach of privacy continues to evolve.
 Included within the umbrella of breach of privacy issues is the tort known as...Learn More